atteneder/KtxUnity/README.md

 Just build like a regular project.

-Note: Only WebGL is tested at the moment.
+Note: Only WebGL and Android is tested at the moment.

 ## Support